TOURISM BUSINESS IMPROVEMENT DISTRICT

 The Livingston TBID is funded by a flat fee of $2 per room night on individuals staying at lodging facilities within the Livingston city limits.
 In addition to planned marketing, grant funding is also available for events and programs that promote visitation and tourism within Livingston as specified by the Livingston TBID Board of Directors.

 The Livingston TBID currently meets via Zoom the third Wednesday of each month at 11:00 am (except July and December.)
 If you would like to participate or give public comment, please email us at least two weeks prior to the meeting.
+Please note that due to scheduling constraints, public comment is limited to 5 minutes.
 We will be in touch to confirm with you.

 Grant Application Qualifications and Process